Didisimmons/MMA-Haircare/TEST.md

    ![feedback for unregistered user](readme-files/readme/testing/test3.png "feedback for unregistered use")

-The user can learn more about what MM is about and why it was created by clicking the "about" link in the navbar.
+The user can learn more about what MMÀ is about and why it was created by clicking the "about" link in the navbar.
 This gives the user a better understanding of how to improve their Afro texture hair and how to style their hair.

    ![about page](readme-files/readme/testing/test4.png "about page")